 Radically Local

-FABRICS AND FASHION SYSTEMS TO MOVE US LUXURIOUSLY
+EXPLORING THE POTENTIAL OF BIOREGIONAL BRITISH FIBRES, FABRICS AND FASHION SYSTEMS TO MOVE US LUXURIOUSLY TOWARDS REGENERATIVE FUTURES.

 The Radically Local project explores the potential of reviving heritage British textile systems for the 21st century, to reimagine contemporary, sustainable luxury clothing solutions that are distinctive, culturally-grounded and expressive of a heritage that has been almost erased by the industrialisation and globalisation of fashion.

-Our team will explore a series of bioregional textile sourcing strategies, and will analyse their successes and challenges, to formulate strategies and recommendations for designers that are seeking to transition to a sustainable and regenerative approach.
-Ultimately, we will test the viability of our research and disseminate its findings in a range of locally-produced garments whose provenance is clear, compelling and embodying a vision of optimism for small-scale, craft-based British manufacturing that is beautiful, luxurious and operating in harmony with people and planet.
+Ultimately, we will test the viability of our research and disseminate its findings in a range of locally-produced garments whose provenance is clear, compelling and embodying a vision of optimism for small-scale, heritage craft-based clothing production that is beautiful, luxurious and operating in harmony with people and planet.

 TEAM MEMBERS

-It is envisioned that the Radically Local project will incorporate other local textile traditions as it develops, including lace making, linen and hemp fabrics, and knitted items to compose a regenerative, 21st century British range.
+It is envisioned that the Radically Local project will incorporate other local textile traditions as it develops, including lace making, linen and hemp fabrics, and knitted items to compose a regenerative, 21st century British wardrobe.

 This research will support smaller fashion brands wishing to transition to truly sustainable, local production and has significance for a fashion industry that must embrace radical change.

-Local fleece, patterns and yarns of consciousness.
+Local fleece, patterns and yarns - meanings and methods

 What patterns are traditional to the British Isles?
 What histories do they carry?